ietf-wg-idr/RFC4271bis/rfc4271bis.md

 Group for their ideas and the support they have given to this document.

+## Acknowledgements in relationship to RFC 8212

+{{?RFC8212}} was authored by Jared Mauch, Job Snijders, and Greg Hankins.
+Its content were subsumed in this document.

+RFC 8212 contained the following acknowledgements:

+The following people contributed to successful deployment of the solution described in RFC8212: Jakob Heitz & Ondrej Filip.

+The authors would like to thank the following people for their comments, support and review: Shane Amante, Christopher Morrow, Robert Raszuk, Greg Skinner, Adam Chappell, Sriram Kotikalapudi, Brian Dickson, Jeffrey Haas, John Heasley, Ignas Bagdonas, Donald Smith, Alvaro Retana, John Scudder, and Dale Worley.

 # Comparison of CURRENT_SPEC with RFC 4271 {#compare4271}